rafeyhusain/react-gist-api/README.md

 ## TODO List
 - Integrate npm module https://github.com/exuanbo/file-icons-js for more file icons other than JavaScript, CSS, HTML
 - Snapshot tests are added for Header and Search components.
-Snapshot test could be added to other components as well
+Snapshot test could be added for components as well
--
+- Added Storybook for Header and Search components.
+Storybook could be added to other components.